 On May 25th, 2018, the EU’s General Data Protection Regulation (GDPR) takes effect and becomes enforceable.
 The new regulation, technically known as EU 2016/679, replaces the Data Protection Directive, which already goes back to 1995.

-Even if since then there have been additional rules on specific aspects of data usage and privacy, the GDPR is a major change with a vast set of rules and vast consequences in many areas.
+Even if since then there have been additional rules on specific aspects of personal data usage and privacy, the GDPR is a major change with a vast set of rules and vast consequences in many areas.
 To become compliant with the GDPR, various steps need to be taken and mechanisms need to be put in place.

 In this guide to the GDPR, which also serves as a multi-disciplinary GDPR resources hub, you find information and links regarding the General Data Protection Regulation, its impact and the steps to take in order to be GDPR compliant in time.